If you’re looking to create a profitable, long term ecommerce business, then Amazon retail arbitrage is probably not the

 The Disadvantages Of Retail Arbitrage

-While retail arbitrage on Amazon sounds like a great way to start your ecommerce journey, the reality is that this business model will never make you life changing money and is completely unsustainable in the long run.
+Even though retail arbitrage is easy to start, it will never make you life changing money and is unsustainable in the long run.

 The primary problem with retail arbitrage on Amazon is that you are at the mercy of 2 opposing forces, the retailers where you source your products and marketplaces like Amazon and Ebay.

 The retailers control your product supply and the prices you can buy your goods.
 Meanwhile, Amazon and Ebay control your selling platform and can even prevent you from listing a product for sale altogether!